Blockchain technology could grant users temporary access to a range of cars and facilitate autonomous ride sharing.

 Impress your customers to retain them

 Car buyer tastes are constantly changing.
-What customers are enjoying is that they will gravitate towards their next purchase.
+What customers enjoy today is what they will gravitate towards for their next purchase but that object might be a new one tomorrow.
 Automotive manufacturers already have very low customer retention rates.
 As IHS Automotive found out, loyalty figures hover around 51%.
 That is to say, almost half the owners preferred to go with another brand when purchasing or leasing a new vehicle.
 It's in car-makers' interests to change this.

 AG Daimler, for instance, the Maker of Mercedes-Benz, is testing the ITS with a blockchain based Digital Currency that is created by The MobiCoin for Drivers Reward for Safe Driving Speeds and AT Following Environmentally friendly Driving Habits.